leoJ07/localStorage_addon/README.md

 Now you are good to go and use the functions that is able to use: <br>
   setItem(path, data): sets an item to som data, <br>
   &nbsp;&nbsp;path: That you whuld write after lc.storage as an regalur object,<br>
-    data: What you want to set it to,<br>
+  &nbsp;&nbsp;data: What you want to set it to,<br>
   removeItem(path): remowes an item completly, <br>
-    path: That you whuld write after lc.storage as an regalur object,<br>
+  &nbsp;&nbsp;path: That you whuld write after lc.storage as an regalur object,<br>
   getItem(path): gets an item from the storage, <br>
-    path: That you whuld write after lc.storage as an regalur object,<br>
+  &nbsp;&nbsp;path: That you whuld write after lc.storage as an regalur object,<br>
   saveData(): saves all data to localStorage,<br>
   loadData(): loads data from localStorage,<br>
   delete(): deletes the data from lockalStorage and you cant use the varible to access loocalStorage<br><br>

 you can also axes your data in the storage property ike this: <br>
-  lc.storage.the path you want to get/set(obs: the data dosent save automaticly if you add or remove somfing using this method)
+&nbsp;&nbsp;lc.storage.the path you want to get/set data(obs: the data dosent save automaticly if you add or remove somfing using this method)